jonlee174/galois-playground/README.md

 ## Installation

 ### Prerequisites
-- Python 3.12 or higher
+- Conda, Miniconda, or Miniforge (for SageMath installation)
-- Node.js 16 or higher
+- Node.js 16 or higher and npm
-- SageMath (via conda)
+- Git

 ### Setup